 - Outreach and engagement for the population of focus

-- Behavioral health screening and assessment
+- Mental and substance use disorders screening and assessment

 - Direct treatment for substance use disorders, serious mental illness, serious emotional disturbance, or co-occurring disorders